 Bring the good, the bad and the ugly!

-Psychodynamic therapist Rhiannon Whipps sums this one up well when she says, “My advice for clients to get the most out of therapy is to be honest and open with what they are feeling both inside and outside of our sessions – bring it all!
-Your therapist really is interested in what you feel and the extent to which you feel it – the good, the bad, the irrational, the ugly, the worries and the daydreams.
-Our role is to make sense of it all with you.”
+You’ll find you’ll get more out of therapy if you can be honest and open with what you are feeling both inside and outside of our sessions – bring it all!
+Your therapist really is interested in what you feel and the extent to which you feel it – the good, the bad and the ugly.
+Our job is to make sense of it all with you.
 Therapy really is a safe space where you can bring all those difficult emotions and thoughts you might feel ashamed to raise elsewhere.
 We all have them and you won’t be judged for them.

 Bring your thoughts and your feelings